 Montana Hotel Saloon, Anaconda, Montana

 The saloon inside the popular Montana Hotel in Anaconda, Montana, was elegantly adorned.
 Like other saloons of the period, it featured a long wooden bar with a foot rail, but, unlike many others of the time, this one included bar stools, and no spittoons can be seen on the floor.
 Behind the bar, three arched mirrors are framed by ornate pedestals and carvings, and space is filled with bottles, glassware, and a cash register.
-Lighting is provided by glass sconces.
+Glass sconces provide lighting.
 A large wallpaper pattern can be seen in the mirror’s reflection, along with a painting.

 Backed by the powerful San Francisco, California syndicate of Hearst, Haggin, and Tevis, Marcus Daly built the world’s largest smelter on Warm Springs Creek between 1883 and 1889.
 Along with the smelters, Daly envisioned a substantial city and filed the original townsite plat on June 25, 1883.
 By the fall of 1884, Anaconda’s 80 buildings included seven hotels and boarding houses, and twelve saloons.
 In 1888, Marcus Daly and his associates established the Montana Hotel Association and began construction on the new hotel, which was completed in the spring of 1889 at an estimated cost of $125,000.
 Modeled after New York City’s Hoffman House, the hotel was designed by Chicago Architect W.W.
 Boyington, using a composite style of French Renaissance and Romanesque architecture.